 The Department will utilize Table 1 to evaluate and score communities to determine principal forgiveness ranking.
 The highest ranked projects are considered disadvantaged and will receive principal forgiveness until it is exhausted (see Attachment 1).
 Any subsequent revision to this project list will ensure principal forgiveness will be provided to meet the required percentage of the Capitalization Grant.

 Criteria Points

 <10,000 population 1

 <1.1x coverage ratio 1

-Project location considered disadvantaged on Justice40 Map 1

 Ratio of Water Bill/MHHI Actual Number

 Table 1